CJCO-DT

 CJCO-DT (channel 38) is a multicultural television station in Calgary, Alberta, Canada, part of the Omni Television network.
 It is owned and operated by Rogers Sports & Media alongside Citytv station CKAL-DT (channel 5).
-Both stations share studios at 7 Avenue and 5 Street Southwest in Downtown Calgary, while CJCO-DT's transmitter is located near Old Banff Coach Road/Highway 563.
+The two stations share studios at 7 Avenue and 5 Street Southwest in Downtown Calgary; CJCO-DT's transmitter is located near Old Banff Coach Road/Highway 563.

 Overview

 The station was licensed by the Canadian Radio-television and Telecommunications Commission (CRTC) on June 8, 2007, and it launched on September 15, 2008.
 The station was originally assigned the call sign CHXC by Industry Canada, but this was changed to CJCO in February 2008.

 The station's primary focus is multicultural programming and documentaries.
 Like the other Omni stations across the country, the station once aired a large amount of syndicated American shows such as The Simpsons and The King of Queens, but those have since been dropped as of the start of the 2015–16 season.